arduino/docs-content/content/arduino-cloud/02.hardware/06.device-provisioning/content.md

 Under Network click on **configure** and add your Wi-Fi® credentials.
 Now the board will automatically connect to your network when you upload the sketch from the **sketch** tab.

 ![Network on thing page](assets/network-config-thing-page.png)

+## Migrating from version 1.0 to 2.0

+If you have a board that is compatible with version 2.0 but have provisioned it previously with version 1.0 you will need to follow these steps to upgrade it.